rhysmoggs/ms4-morgan-and-co/README.md

 # Website Concept
 The website will be a fully-interactive e-commerce website, with the main purpose to drive sales for the company.
-This will be achieved by clearly and smartly displaying their products, company information and further necessary information.
+This will be achieved by clearly and smartly displaying their products, company information and any further necessary information.

-It will also serve as a place to bring more exposure, from otherwise unknown custom and enter a market they currently aren't in.
-The website will display all products that the company sells, allowing vistors to browse through their vast range.
-Visitors can seamlessly browse through the website, through the product range and through specific categories and ranges.
+It will also serve as a place to bring more exposure to their company, from previously unnatainable custom and to enter a new market.
+Visitors can seamlessly browse through the websites vast range of products, through specific categories or even through personalized searches.
+They are welcome to Sign Up for free, which allows them access to more of the websites features.

-Visitors can register for free which in turn allows for more features to be accessible.
-Although sales are not limited to users - a decision that will help ease the sales process - registered users will have features and possibilities that will enhance their experience and decision making - including raising the chances of return custom e.g wishlists, saving profile info and review posting.
+Vitally, sales are not limited to just registered users - a decision that will help ease the sales process for all vistors to the website, which increases the likelyhood of generating sales.

+Having said that, registered users will have features and possibilities that will enhance their experience and decision making - including raising the chances of return custom.
+These include but are not limited to:
+- Personal wishlists.
+- Personal profile.
+- Review posting.
 All website features will be documented in this README document.

-The website will clearly display information for first-time visitors, returning visitors and customers including the company contact information via social media links and relevant customer information pages (About us, Contact Us and the relevant delivery and returns pages).
+The website will clearly display information for all visitors, including the company contact information via social media links and helpful customer information pages (About us, Contact Us and the relevant delivery and returns pages).
 The website is fully responsible on a range of devices - from hand-held devices to larger screens such as monitors and even TVs.
 This is to ensure that as many people as possible can visit and use the website.

-The website is welcoming to a range of visitors, and gives a very nice user-experience with plenty of on-screen prompts on dispaly and a whole host of intuitive, secure technology in the background to ensure a smooth, safe, efficent user-friendly experince.
+The website is welcoming to a range of visitors, and gives a very nice user-experience with plenty of on-screen prompts on dispaly and a whole host of intuitive features, matched with secure technology working in the background to ensure a smooth, safe, efficent user-friendly experince.

-The website is easily maintainable through the admin portal, but also allows admin/superusers to manage some aspects from the website itself.
-This is obviously of huge importance.
-To have a self-manageable store for the store owner to easily update and manage their own store online, without having to contact the website developer.
-The website and the features built in to design, will allow the website to be scalable as the store owners add more products and in turn more user interactivity.
+The website is easily maintainable through the admin portal, but also allows admin/store owners to manage aspects of their store by just signing in to the website itself.
+This is obviously of huge importance and allows the store owner to easily update their store and any time, without having to contact their website developer or miss out on business opportunities.
+The website and the features built in to the design means it's adaptive and scalable - the store owners can add more products and in turn more user interactivity.
+This means that Morgan & Co is very much future-proofed.

 [Back to table of contents](#table-of-contents)

 # Project Goals
 This is the fourth and final project submission for [Code Institute](https://codeinstitute.net/)'s 'Level 5 Diploma in Web Application Development' course.
 The task is to design, build and implement a full stack e-commerce website that incorporates Django/Python.
 A shopping bag and checkout app will serve as the stores purchasing method, using Stripe's online payment processing system.
-This will be fully functioning, secure and tested with feedback prodvided to the website's users upon successful or unsuccesful payments.
+This will be fully functioning, secure and tested with feedback prodvided to the websites users.

-The project will implement CRUD features on all levels (visitor, registered user, admin), on a relational database management sytem.
-The project can serve multiple approches to database management and CRUD functionality.

-The projects goals are to emulate an application that's as close-to-ready to launch - intending for the website to be ablt o passed over to the store owners and for them to manage the rest. , with manual and automated testing covering all aspects of the project.
-An opportunity to  showcase showcase the creators backend and frontend development skills learned during the enture course, to show more proficency in aspects already exposed to (HTML, CSS, JS, Bootstrap, Python to name a few) and to also fully embrace the practice of the 4th projects main study-material - being, Django, Stripe.
+The projects goals are to emulate an application that's as close-to-ready to launch - intending for the website to be able to be passed over to the store owners and for them to manage the rest.

+This project provides an opportunity for the developer to showcase the backend and frontend skills aquired during the length of the course.

+The project will display proficency in technical aspects already exposed to (HTML, CSS, JS, Bootstrap, Python to name a few) and to also fully embrace the practice of the 4th projects main study-material - being, Django, advanced deployment methods and security.
 The goals are to keep building on the skillset aquired throughout this course.
-Code Institute's brief was to develop a project that utilized a conventional relational database with a focus on CRUD functionality.

-CRUD functionality
-Admin portal, user and superuser, allauth, stripe, testing Relational database

-mention store owner management, superuser capabilities, registered user exclusive features, and whats available to all admin portal breakdown?
+Morgan & Co will utilize a conventional relational database with a focus on CRUD functionality, implementing features avaiable for all levels (visitor, registered user, admin).
+These will be apparent throughout the website, but also well covered throughout this README, TESTING & DEPLOYMENT documentation.

 [Back to table of contents](#table-of-contents)